What is SFR?

 What Is Collection Status?

-This does not mean that your debt goes away.
+This does not mean that your liability goes away.
 You are still at fault for the full amount of liability that is on your account.
 A currently Non-Collectible status simply means that through the submission of financials you cannot pay.
 The IRS will delay collection action on your account until your financial condition improves.
 The IRS will do a review of your account every two years when placed into currently non collectible.
 You may or may not need to provide updated documents when this review happens.
 Updated information is vital to show that you remain in a financial hardship and are unable to afford a payment.
 If the IRS can see that your financial status has improved, then they will request a payment from you.

 Did You Receive A Notice?

 Do not wait for the collection actions to get this far before searching options to resolve your account.
 Do your due diligence in hiring a competent firm, like Omni Tax Help, to assist you in resolving your tax problems.
 A team of trained experts can help review your financial info and decide the best resolution for you.
 Having a team of professionals on your side can also give you the confidence to know that you will not be taken advantage of.
 As the taxpayer do have rights.
 Before dealing with the IRS it is best to know them.